 This unique and incomparable research and teaching event has now reached a round number of fifty editions.
-During the quarter of a century, WILGA gathered more than 8000 young researchers, most post-graduated and Ph.D. students active in photonics applications and related fields.
+During the quarter of a century WILGA gathered more than 8000 young researchers, most of them post-graduated and Ph.D. students active in photonics applications and related fields.
 More than 3000 indexed papers were published in WILGA proceedings and journals.
 WILGA proceedings have been published since 2002 (editions 9th and 10th) in the series Proc.
 SPIE [4-6].
 Patronage over WILGA Symposium was held by the Photonics Society of Poland, IEEE Poland Section, Association of Polish Electrical Engineers, Polish Optoelectronics Committee, Committee of Electronics and Telecommunications of Polish Academy of Sciences, and Warsaw University of Technology.
-WILGA Symposium was generously cosponsored by SPIE, PSP, IEEE, and WUT.
-Wilga sessions on material science in the field of photonics, apart from laser semiconductors and optically active dielectrics, were usually centered around glass technology for photonics, sensors, optical fibers, integrated optics, nano-photonics, etc. This year, these sessions were correlated with the International Year of Glass declared by the United Nations [7].
-Wilga's session on glass technology development was devoted to the dedication of the Year of Glass.
-Similarly to the International Year of Glass of 2022, Wilga celebrated the International Year of Light in 2015 with several dedicated sessions and invited tutorials by international experts in photonics.
-Wilga Symposium also participated in the exceptional Warsaw SPIE Congress on Optics and Optoelectronics with over 1500 participants in 2005.
+WILGA Symposium was generously cosponsored by SPIE, PSP, IEEE and WUT.

+Wilga sessions on material science in the field of photonics, apart from laser semiconductors and optically active dielectrics, were usually centred around glass technology for photonics, sensors, optical fibres, integrated optics, nano-photonics, etc. This year, these sessions were correlated with the International Year of Glass declared by the United Nations [7].
+Wilga session on glass technology development was devoted to the dedication of the Year of Glass.
+Similarly to the International Year of Glass of 2022, Wilga celebrated the International Year of Light in 2015 with a number of dedicated sessions and invited tutorials by international experts in photonics.
+Wilga Symposium also participated in exceptional Warsaw SPIE Congress on Optics and Optoelectronics with over 1500 participants in 2005.

 Glass played an essential role in the development of laser technologies.
-In 1961, Elias Snitzer fired the first optical fiber laser, which was 1 m long.
-Lasers, glass, and optical fibers have changed everything in science and societal applications.
-Femtosecond lasers gave birth to new tooling for femtophysics and femto-chemistry and to much more detailed research of liquid-to-glass transition.
-Observations of glass behavior under the interaction with femtosecond la ser pulses are the key to understand the glass transition phenomenon.
+In 1961, Elias Snitzer fired the first optical fibre laser, which was 1 m long.
+Lasers, glass and optical fibres have changed in science and in societal applications everything.
+Femtosecond lasers gave birth to new tooling for femto-physics and femto-chemistry and to much more precise research of liquid-to-glass transition.
+Observations of glass behaviour under the interaction with femtosecond laser pulses are the key to understand the glass transition phenomenon.
 This research led to fs-laser glass micromachining technologies with sub-nm precision.
-Glass is a non-crystalline amorphous solid, formed by quenching, with an internal atomic arrangement similar to liquid but more tightly packed.
-The glass-liquid thermal transition region T_g is always the subject of research using statistical and rheological approaches.
-The non-crystalline character of glass means that there is no long-range order inside the material, and the material is in a complete disorder, even microscopically.
+Glass is a non-crystalline amorphous solid, formed by quenching, with internal atomic arrangement similar to liquid but more tightly packed.
+The glass-liquid thermal transition region T_g is all the time subject of research, using statistical and rheological approach.
+Non-crystalline character of glass means that inside the material there is no long range order and material is in a complete disorder, even microscopically.
 Glass is in a non-equilibrium state from the point of view of thermodynamics.
-Chemical bonding constraints im pose that glasses possess a high degree of short-range order concerning local atomic polyhedra.
-A few strong glass research centers do high-quality applied science in Poland and used to participate in Wilga with their engaged young researchers.
+Chemical bonding constraints, impose that glasses possess a high degree of short-range order with respect to local atomic polyhedral.
+A few strong glass research centres do high quality applied science in Poland and used to participate in Wilga with their engaged young researchers.